ekakuman/BulkUserRevocations/README.md

   4. Admin Access token can be obtained from https://developer.webex.com/docs/api/getting-started
   5. Output file called Errors.csv is generated at the end in the same directory as the input CSV file.
   6. Tested with Python version 3.9.12

+# Usage
+Requires two inputs.
+Access token and name of the CSV file.

+python3 BulkUserRevocationsv1.py